fyodorio/fyodorio-is-gridsome/content/posts/migration-from-gridsome-to-astro.md

 * Make DX and UX smoother,
 * Have some coding fun on holidays.

+I had chosen [Astro](https://astro.build/) for the target tech stack as I heard a lot of [good things](https://docs.astro.build/en/concepts/why-astro/) about their approach to static site generation, using [interactivity islands](https://docs.astro.build/en/concepts/islands/), and emphasizing performance by default.
+Of course, Vue support was crucial as well to make migration more gradual and less painful.

 The scope of work didn't look too huge.
 I wasn't able to find any directly relevant information about migrating a static site from Gridsome to Astro, though there are [some short notes](https://docs.astro.build/en/guides/migrate-to-astro/from-gridsome/) about that on the official Astro's documentation site, which is nice.
 But they're not about migrating per se, rather switching by abandoning the origin and starting from scratch.
 It's always cool but...
 You know, sometimes you need to take your old granny's suitcase with you.

 My plan was to try "minimal viable migration" with transferring my existing Vue components as they are, and translating layouts, templates and components from Vue to Astro where necessary.
 See what happens, and iterate on improvements later on if it will be worth it.

+## Solution

 Long story short, it went better than I expected but not good enough.
 And here's the details.